 Further along Michigan Avenue, don’t miss Millennium Park and the renowned “Bean” sculpture, as well as Maggie Daley Park for the kids.
 These are adjacent to the Art Institute of Chicago, so if some adults want to head to the museum, while others stay behind in the park, it’s the perfect place to do this.

 For families who enjoy spending time indoors, the Field Museum and the Museum of Science and Industry are fantastic indoor museums for the whole family.
 There are many hands on exhibits at the Museum of Science and Industry, allowing for an interactive visit for all ages.
 The Field Museum’s history and artifacts provide ample opportunities for history lessons for younger generations.
 Small children will enjoy the Crown Family PlayLab with dress up and dinosaur digs.

-No visit to Chicago would be complete without visiting the Willis Tower, formerly known as the Sears Tower.
+No Chicago bucket list would be complete without visiting the Willis Tower, formerly known as the Sears Tower.
 With an extending glass deck from the 103rd floor, the tower platform is an adrenaline rush for any family member.

 Don’t miss this post on where to stay in Chicago with kids!

 Southern US Multigenerational Vacation Destinations

 My favorite destination for multigenerational travel is Alabama’s gulf coast.
 Alabama’s white sand beaches provide space for families to spread out while the gentle surf is great for playing in the waves.
 Gulf Shores beaches now offer wheelchair accessibility, so the whole family can enjoy the beach together.